FTsenas/Westview-Academy-/README.md

-# NB: This is just a to do project with no relation to any real academy.
+# NB: This is just a to do project with no relation to any site of a real school or institution.

 # Westview-Academy-